 The easiest way to run an SEO audit is to follow a checklist or guide like this one.
 If you don’t want to perform it yourself, you can hire an agency or consultant to complete one instead.

-Google makes updates to their algorithm several times per year.
+Google makes updates to its algorithm several times per year.

 An SEO audit can help your site stay on top throughout all of the changes.